Model quantization stores weights in lower precision, such as 8-bit integers instead of 32-bit floats.

-The result is a model that uses a fraction of the memory and runs faster because integer arithmetic is simpler and more power-efficient than floating-point math.
-Quantized models fit on devices with limited RAM, smartphones, wearables, microcontrollers, enabling on-device AI inference without sending data to the cloud.
+Layers, connections, and learned patterns stay.
+Each parameter uses a smaller type.
+The model uses a fraction of the memory and runs faster, because integer math is simpler and uses less power than floating-point math.
+Quantized models fit on phones, wearables, and microcontrollers, so inference can run on-device without a cloud round-trip.

 Model Quantization